ElteHupkes/flutter-bmi-calc/README.md

 [this design](https://dribbble.com/shots/4585382-Simple-BMI-Calculator).
 Rather than going through the lesson I figured I'd give it a shot from scratch (I did clone the original repo, but there wasn't much there) to see how much I understand so far.
-It also gives me a chance to do some unopinionated (this is a word now) Googling, because the course appears to be quite outdated in some respects.
+It also gives me a chance to do some unopinionated Googling with regards to best practices, because the course appears to be quite outdated in some respects.

 What I ended up with is, I suspect, quite different from what the course is doing (I'm returning to